 Glucose is considered as the primary source of energy, which is required for the normal functioning of the organs in the body.

 The blood glucose level is the amount of glucose circulating in the blood, which is tightly regulated by a number of hormones and pathways.
-Human body stores excess glucose in the liver in the form of glycogen, with the help of insulin hormone which is released from the pancreas.
+The human body stores excess glucose in the liver in the form of glycogen, with the help of insulin hormone which is released from the pancreas.
 When fasting, blood glucose is kept at normal levels by conversion of stored glycogen into glucose.

 What Is Diabetes and How Is It Diagnosed?